 The only downside to Castle Combe?
 You won't be alone.
 Used often as a backdrop for movies and television shows (you may recognize its charming town center from Steven Spielberg's War Horse), this hidden gem has become a hot spot for tourists.
 Aim to get here early or visit off-season if you're hoping for a quieter experience.

 Tip: Walk across the low bridge that crosses the Bybrook to the 14th-century The Manor House Hotel and Golf Club.
 Once home to feudal lords, this impressive, stately manor is now a five-star hotel.

 2. Painswick, Gloucestershire

 Run through the tree tunnel, marvel at the tabletop tombs, and search the church tower for signs of the Civil War.
+The tombs date to the 17th century.
 If you happen to be here in time for a service, stick around; the locals are friendly and welcoming, with interesting tales (and sometimes tea and biscuits) to share.